Technology-Notes/clearcontainers-runtime-wiki/Current-Limitations-2.md

 #### Capabilities

 The `docker run --cap-[add|drop]` commands are not supported by the runtime.
+At the runtime level, this equates to the `linux.process.capabilities` OCI configuration.
 Similar to the cgroup items, these capabilities could be modified either in the host, in the VM, or potentially both.

 [\#51](https://github.com/clearcontainers/runtime/issues/51) is related.

 #### sysctl

 The `docker run --sysctl` feature is not implemented.
+At the runtime level, this equates to the `linux.sysctl` OCI configuration.
 Docker allows setting of sysctl settings that support namespacing.
 It may make sense from a security and isolation pov to set them in the VM (effectively isolating sysctl settings).
 Also given that each Clear Container has its own kernel, we can support setting of sysctl settings that are not namespaced.
 In some cases, we may need to support setting some of the settings both on the host side Clear Container namespace as well as the Clear Containers kernel.

 #### tmpfs